MouleShital/my-website/README.md

 Updates made on master on Github before rebase

+# Repository Purpose
+This is just a readme file.

-## Repository Purpose
+## Purpose

-This will be a change that conflicts with whatever is on the remote side.
-This was edited locally.
+The purpose of this file is to provide examples on how to use git and github together.